Ivan Savvidi: Biography

 In 2013, Forbes listed Savvidis as the 30th wealthiest Russian businessman in the world.
 In 2013 he purchased 82% of the Greek tobacco company SEKAP.

 In 2017 he acquired 19% of Mega Channel but some months later he sold it.
 In 2017 his Dimera Media company acquired the Pegasus Publications, which includes the newspapers of Ethnos and Imerisia.
 On 11 August of the same year, he bought the E Channel from businessman Philipos Vryonis and the market agreement was ratified on 21 August 2017.

-In March 2018, he sold the OJSC Donskoy Tabak, together with the Greek SEKAP, to Japan Tobacco for $1.6 billion.
+In March 2018, he sold the OJSC Donskoy Tabak, together with his shares of SEKAP, to Japan Tobacco for $1.6 billion.

-In February 2024 the High Anti-Corruption Court of Ukraine decided, following a request by the Ukrainian Justice Ministry, to seize the assets of both Ivan Savvidis and wife Kyriaki in the country due to his continued support for Russia's war effort in Ukraine.
-According to media sources, Savvidis' support dates back to 2014 and has been steady and long-standing.
+In February 2024 the High Anti-Corruption Court of Ukraine decided, following a request by the Ukrainian Justice Ministry, to seize the assets of both Ivan Savvidi and wife Kyriaki in the country due to his continued support for Russia's war effort in Ukraine.
+According to media sources, Savvidi's support dates back to 2014 and has been steady and long-standing.
 The confiscated assets include all of the shares of "PentoPak", a private joint stock company involved in polyamide food packaging, and all of the authorized capital of the Ukrainian subsidiary of food-packaging company "Atlantis-Pak".
 The State Property Fund of Ukraine proceeded in May 2024 to an electronic auction of the "PentoPak" company.
 According to the SPFU, this is the first case of the sale of a sanctioned plant.
 Its starting price was more than 203 million hryvnia (about €4.5 million).

 Real estate

-In February 2013, Savvidis took over the management of the Macedonia Palace in Thessaloniki.
+In February 2013, Savvidi took over the management of the Macedonia Palace in Thessaloniki.

 He has also acquired a number of historic villas of Thessaloniki (such as the Longos mansion, Villa Zardinidi etc.), while his recent investment in Porto Carras reached €500 million.